Ferruccio Stefenelli: Biography

 After that, he continued his diplomatic role under Japanese supervision, visiting an internment camp located in the proximity of a Catholic monastery in Tokyo's outskirts, where the members of the ex-Italian embassy in Tokyo were taken as POWs.
 He deemed their treatment "humane" and "good".
-On 14 July 1944, the Italian Social Republic and the Wang Jingwei regime firmed a series of agreements, which led to Ferruccio Stefenelli being nominated second-class consul general in Shanghai.
+On 14 July 1944, the Italian Social Republic and the Wang Jingwei regime signed a series of agreements, which led to Ferruccio Stefenelli being nominated second-class consul general in Shanghai.

-After his return in Italy in 1948, his loyalty to the Italian state and his ties to fascism were questioned by the authorities and Francesco Maria Taliani, however, thanks to an investigation reharding his motives on why he had adhered to the Italian Social Republic, he was given his consular role back with the support of Taliani.
+After his return in Italy in 1948, his loyalty to the Italian state and his ties to fascism were questioned by the authorities and Francesco Maria Taliani.
+However, thanks to an investigation regarding his motives on why he had adhered to the Italian Social Republic, he was given his consular role back with the support of Taliani.

 He would leave his post in China, being stationed in Kinshasa, in the Belgian Congo in 1950 after 2 years of stay in Italy.
 He would then be a Minister Plenipotentiary, in Saigon, State of Vietnam.

 He would also become the Consul General of Italy in Australia, Sydney, visiting various Australian cities such as Ayr.

 His last diplomatic mission would be in the Republic of Ghana, before retiring in 1964.

 He remained a member of the Board of Directors of the Trentino Legion for the rest of his life.
 In 1970, his wife Noemi degli Alessandrini went missing and assumed dead.

 He died in Mezzolombardo on 11 May 1980.